celador/ForceCode/README.md

 Menu: &gt;ForceCode Menu ...
 Create Class
 This will automatically create classes based on `apiVersion` else it defaults to '44.0'.

-**SPECIAL NOTE**
-You can create Classes, Triggers, Components, and Pages by simply creating the file anywhere in your project structure.
-When you save it, it'll create the file if it doesn't exist, and update it if it does.
-The manual process doesn't automatically create the meta.xml file, so doesn't work seamlessly with CI.
-However there's no easier way to connect to your org, open a file, modify it and save it back to your org.
-This means working with multiple orgs is easier than ever.

 ### Open org